Steam (service): Storefront features

-The Steam client includes a digital storefront called the Steam Store through which users can purchase computer games.
+The Steam client includes a digital storefront called the Steam Store through which users can purchase games.
 Once the game is bought, a software license is permanently attached to the user's Steam account, allowing them to download the software on any compatible device.
 Game licenses can be given to other accounts under certain conditions.
 Content is delivered from an international network of servers using a proprietary file transfer protocol.
-As of 2015, Steam sells its products in US and Canadian dollars, euros, pounds sterling, Brazilian reais, Russian rubles, Indonesian rupiah and Indian rupees depending on the user's location.
-In December 2010, the client began supporting the WebMoney payment system, which is popular in many European, Middle Eastern, and Asian countries.
-From April 2016 until December 2017, Steam accepted payments in Bitcoin with transactions handled by BitPay before dropping support for it due to high fluctuation in value and costly service fees.
+Products sold on Steam are available for sale in different currencies, which changes depending on the user's location.
+In December 2010, the storefront began supporting WebMoney for payments, and from April 2016 until December 2017 supported Bitcoin payments before dropping support due to high value fluctuations and costly service fees.
 The Steam storefront validates the user's region; the purchase of games may be restricted to specific regions because of release dates, game classification, or agreements with publishers.
-Since 2010, the Steam Translation Server project offers Steam users to assist with the translation of the Steam client, storefront, and a selected library of Steam games for twenty-eight languages.
+Since 2010, the Steam Translation Server project allowed users to assist with the translation of the Steam client, storefront, and a selected library of Steam games for several languages.
 In October 2018, official support for Vietnamese and Latin American Spanish was added, in addition to Steam's then 26 languages.
 Steam also allows users to purchase downloadable content for games, and for some specific games such as Team Fortress 2, the ability to purchase in-game inventory items.
 In February 2015, Steam began to open similar options for in-game item purchases for third-party games.
+In November 2007, achievements were added, similar to Xbox 360 Achievements.

-In conjunction with developers and publishers, Valve frequently provides discounted sales on games on a daily and weekly basis, sometimes oriented around a publisher, genre, or holiday theme, and sometimes allow games to be tried for free during the days of these sales.
-The site normally offers a large selection of games at discount during its annual Summer and Holiday sales, including gamification of these sales to incentive users to purchase more games.
+In conjunction with developers and publishers, Valve frequently provides discounted sales on games on a daily and weekly basis, sometimes oriented around a publisher, genre, or holiday theme, and sometimes allows games to be tried for free during the days of these sales.
+The site normally offers a large selection of games at a discount during its annual Summer and Holiday sales, including gamification of these sales.